-This is experiential education at its best, complete with dirty boots and a chance to learn about New Mexican lizards, insects and raptors with your own hands.
-You’ll be amazed at the diversity of life in the high desert, and the enthusiasm of our staff will surely inspire you to fall in love with this red and green and blue landscape.
-We hire naturalists every year who work closely with you to develop hands-on projects in geology, herpetology, ornithology, paleontology, or any other –ology that piques your interest.
-Don’t expect a cliché “stay on the trails!” nature hike, you’re going to get some mudon your boots.
-Moreover, you’ll have a chance to make a difference in how we live at the Gulch.
-For a great example, see the Sawyer Creek project below.
+Science at Base Camp is the best way to dirty your boots and learn about native New Mexican lizards, insects, birds, plants, and history.
+You’ll be amazed at the diversity of life in the high desert, and the enthusiasm of our staff will surely inspire you to fall in love with this vibrant landscape.
+We hire naturalists every year who work closely with you to develop hands-on projects in geology, biology, herpetology, ornithology, paleontology, archaeology, astronomy, zoology, botany, hydrology–whatever piques your interest.

 Science On the Road

-Since 1926, trekkers at the Gulch have worked closely with countless scientists to better understand the deserts and mountain that we call home.
-Because we travel extensively, the Gulch community stretches throughout the Southwest, and each year our expeditions are able to spend 1-3 days at a time working with movers and shakers who are improving the health of our spectacular lands.
-Here are a few examples—not every group will visit each of these, of course, but it gives you an idea of the kinds of projects that we do each year:
+Since 1926, trekkers at The Gulch have worked closely with countless scientists to better understand the deserts and mountain landscape that we call home.
+Each year our expeditions spend time working with scientists who are improving the health of our spectacular lands.
+Here are a few examples of scientific exploration in the past:

 Bats and Lava Tubes

-We find Gulch alumni everywhere, sometimes right in our backyard!
-Former Trekker David Hays is now a ranger at nearby El Malpais National Park, where has been working with our trekkers to study the health of bats.
-These winged mammals make their homes in lava tube caves at El Malpais, though recently there has been concern about a fungal disease called White-Nosed Syndrome, which has devastated bat populations in the eastern United States.
-Though it has not been detected in New Mexico, David and others are keeping a close watch on the health of our bats.
-Each year some of our groups assist him in monitoring the bats and learning firsthand about their crucial role in the ecosystem.
-Additionally, we learn all about the lava tubes themselves, and often help the rangers build, or rebuild, trails throughout the park.
+We find Gulch alumni everywhere, sometimes even right in our backyard.
+Former Trekker David Hays is now a ranger at nearby El Malpais National Park, where he has been working with our trekkers to study the health of bats.
+These winged mammals make their homes in lava tube caves at El Malpais, though recently there has been concern about a fungal disease called White-Nosed Syndrome, which has devastated bat populations on both coasts.
+Though it has not yet been detected in New Mexico, David and others are keeping a close watch on the health of our bats.
+Each year, some of our groups assist him in monitoring the bats and learning firsthand about their crucial role in the ecosystem.
+Additionally, we learn about the lava tube ecosystem itself, and often help the rangers build, or rebuild, trails throughout the park.
 In other words, we become part of a larger community of scientists, rangers, and wilderness advocates.

 La Jencia Ranch

-Situated in the shadows of Ladron Peak, an imposing mountain that stands alone surrounded by desert grasslands, La Jencia Ranch is one of the most impressive restoration projects you’ll ever lay eyes on.
+Situated in the shadows of Ladron Peak (an imposing mountain that stands alone surrounded by desert grasslands) La Jencia Ranch is one of the most impressive restoration projects you’ll ever lay eyes on.
 Terry Flanagan is the mastermind behind the project.
 She purchased the ranch several years ago, and found the land overgrazed and generally in bad shape.
-The transformation each year is mind boggling—with the help of the Gulch and many other volunteers, Terry and company have planted tens of thousands of native plants, removed as many invasives, and created a lush streambed full of birds, coyotes, and other wildlife that 10 years ago was a dying desert.
-Gulch groups have stayed at La Jencia and partnered with local scientists and conservationists to learn about restoration, birding, and the challenge of dealing with water in the desert.
+The transformation each year is mind boggling—with the help of The Gulch and many other volunteers, Terry has planted tens of thousands of native plants, removed just as many invasive species, and created a lush streambed full of birds, coyotes, and other wildlife in a desert, which, ten years ago, was struggling.
+Gulch groups have stayed at La Jencia and partnered with local scientists and conservationists to learn about restoration, birding, and the challenge of maintaining water in the desert.

 What’s in Sawyer Creek?

 A group of Turquoise Trail girls recently became concerned about the quality of water in our own Sawyer Creek at Cottonwood Gulch.
-They were worried that some of the soap and grime leaving our showerhouse wasn’t being filtered enough, and was therefore damaging the life in the creek.
+They were worried that some of the soap and grime leaving our shower house wasn’t being filtered enough, and was therefore damaging the life in the creek.
 Lo and behold, they were right!
-With help from our resident naturalist, the girls compared water quality below the showerhouse and above it, and found that all that soap was indeed hurting the aquatic life at the Gulch.
+With help from our resident naturalist, the girls compared water quality below the shower house and above it, and found that all that soap was indeed hurting the aquatic life at The Gulch.
 Their solution?
 Change the soap.
-After switching to biodegradable soap like Dr. Bronners, we reassessed the water and found a drastic improvement in just one year.
+After switching to biodegradable soap we reassessed the water and found a drastic improvement in just one year.
 This allowed us all to see that science can be more than theoretical—our research leads us to change how we live.

 How many lizards can you catch?
-We have had some illustrious lizard wranglers over the years, but we don’t just catch lizards for fun (though it is wildly fun).
-By looking at how many lizards live at the Gulch, and their species, age, and sex, we can learn a lot about the health of our land.
+We have had some illustrious lizard wranglers over the years, but we don’t just catch lizards for fun.
+By looking at how many lizards live at The Gulch—their species, age, and sex—we can learn a lot about the health of our land.
 There is also no better way to appreciate what it takes to survive in the desert than by holding a lizard with your own hands.
-Just make sure you put it back where you found it.
+Just make sure you put it back where you found it!